sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 #### 3.2.2 Required Code Changes for Base URL Input

-Each kit requires the Base API URL and API keys.
+Each kit requires the base API URL and API keys.
 These are requested from the user when the Streamlit app is launched (the API key is taken from the `.env` file if production mode is not enabled).
-The Base API URL is prefilled with the SambaCloud API URL, and the input fields contain SambaNova callouts by default; for example `Insert your SAMBANOVA_API_KEY`.
+The base API URL is prefilled with the SambaCloud API URL, and the input fields contain SambaNova callouts by default; for example `Insert your SAMBANOVA_API_KEY`.

 To change the input field text and prefilled values, rename the variables and update the values passed under the hood to the SambaNova LangChain wrappers.
 To do this: